 As agricultural developments prompted more people to abandon hunter/gatherer way, they began to settle into cities, many of which grew quickly.

-The calendar, mathematics, and system for understanding astronomy developed by the Mayan civilization were held in high regard.
-The Mayans are considered one of the most advanced civilizations of its time.
+The calendar, mathematics, and system for understanding astronomy developed by the Maya civilization were held in high regard.

 The Colonization of the Maya by the Spanish

 During the 16th century, the Spanish Empire began to occupy Mesoamerica and by 1697 the last of the Mayan cities was defeated.
 Francisco Hernández de Córdova was the first to arrive on the coast of Yucatán in 1517.